 It’s usually best to switch your fan to the “on” position to allow it to continue running and help thaw the unit faster.
-I wrote another article on how to unfreeze your A/C if you want more info on how to speed up the process.
+I wrote another article on how to thaw an A/C unit if you want more info on how to speed up the process.

 After a few hours it should be thawed and you can replace the air filter.
 Make sure your filter is changed regularly and have your system tuned up and cleaned to prevent things from getting plugged up.

 Air conditioners have a lot of moving parts and if not maintained parts can fail.

 Fan’s can stop working, valves can stick or plug up, pipes can kink or leak, and any one of these things will cause a low pressure issue.
 Pressure and temperature are directly proportional, meaning they follow each other.

 When the pressure goes down, so does the temperature.
 So this lack of pressure indicates a low temperature and when low enough, moisture freezes and creates a frozen A/C.

 This type of problem is typically fixed by a contractor or technician.

 When dealing with refrigerants, there is a risk factor.
 Refrigerant is stored at high pressure and has extremely low boiling points at atmospheric pressure.
 That means it burns almost immediately if it touches your skin.